Step-by-Step Guide for Creating AdWords Gmail Ads

-Google recently announced that native Gmail ads are now available for all advertisers in AdWords.
-Previously in beta, Gmail ads are highlighted text ads with an accompanied logo, that appear on the Promotions tab.
+Google announced that native Gmail Ads are now available for all advertisers in AdWords.
+Previously in beta, Gmail Ads are highlighted text ads with an accompanied logo, that appear on the Promotions tab.
 If clicked upon, the ad expands to a full page layout, with a lot of realty.

 Create a Display Campaign